UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 to process URIs into strings for delivery to DPLA.
 We recognize that this goes against our general philosophy to use URIs when possible.

 To better understand UT's use of this element some background information is helpful.
-At UTK the information we share in this element is not consistent with the definition of :code:`recordContentSource` - "The code or name of the entity (e.g. an organization and/or database) that either created or modified the original record."
+At UT the information we share in this element is not consistent with the definition of :code:`recordContentSource` - "The code or name of the entity (e.g. an organization and/or database) that either created or modified the original record."
 While we work with other partners, like the Children's Defense Fund and the McClung Museum, we are still technically the creators of the records in these situations.
 Despite this, we typically list these institutions as the record creator because we set up :code:`recordContentSource` as the element that DPLA should map to for content provider.
-In actuality, when the content provider is not UTK, this information should be communicated in :code:`physicalLocation` and our DPLA mapping should be updated.
-Despite these semantic issues, UTK has consistently put this information in an incorrect element, so the mapping is not affected.
+In actuality, when the content provider is not UT, this information should be communicated in :code:`physicalLocation` and our DPLA mapping should be updated.
+Despite these semantic issues, UT has consistently put this information in an incorrect element, so the mapping is not affected.

 Justification
 ^^^^^^^^^^^^^

 A content provider is required in DPLA.
-This value also provides UTK with the opportunity to attribute collections to the institution that provided them, which is important for maintaining respectful relationships.
+This value also provides UT with the opportunity to attribute collections to the institution that provided them, which is important for maintaining respectful relationships.
 Because of DPLA's limitations, we will provide this information as a string.